SPS Commerce Reports Third Quarter 2022 Financial Results

 Revenue growth of 17% year-over-year; Recurring revenue growth of 18% year-over-year

 MINNEAPOLIS, Oct.
-27, 2022 (GLOBE NEWSWIRE) -- SPS Commerce, Inc. (Nasdaq: SPSC), a leader in retail cloud services, today announced financial results for the third quarter ended September 30, 2022.
+27, 2022 (GLOBE NEWSWIRE) -- SPS Commerce, Inc. SPSC, a leader in retail cloud services, today announced financial results for the third quarter ended September 30, 2022.

 Third Quarter 2022 Financial Highlights